tsnrp/navcon/Nav/readMe.txt

 This can be used to have different versions for the classified and unclassified versions of file. entities.txt has a special inline version of classification to make it easier to manage If all the files are classified the system wont appear on the main system menu for the unclassified systems, thus making it hidden from those users.

+Change Log
+- Now maintained in GitHub
+2018.10.18 Matsiyan
+- Updated the gateNetwork.png for the S10 Sandbox expansion
+- Added what is known of Arcturus separately for Public and Intel
+- Applied Starry's updates
+  - Drop down menu now has two pages
+  - Navigate to systems by clicking on them in the overview 2018.09.12 Matsiyan
+- Copy of the files currently deployed to http://www.1sws.com/Intel/Nav
+- Recently updated Waypoints 52, 60, 89, Arietis, Atlantis and Euphini Expanse